 Ranger School Admission

-The SUNY-ESF Ranger School does not enroll freshmen.
-Students complete their freshman year requirements at ESF’s Syracuse campus or at the college of their choice.
+The SUNY-ESF Ranger School does not enroll first year students.
+Students complete their first year requirements at ESF’s Syracuse campus or at the college of their choice.
 They complete the sophomore year of their A.A.S. program in residence at The Ranger School campus.
 Candidates may apply for acceptance into these programs under the guaranteed transfer option or as a regular transfer admission student.

 Educational Opportunity Program

-Offered only to full-time students who are New York state residents, freshmen and transfer students who qualify, both academically and economically, may be eligible for the EOP program.
-Students cannot apply for both EOP and Early Decision programs.
+Offered only to full-time students who are New York state residents, first year and transfer students who qualify, both academically and economically, may be eligible for the EOP program.

-High school seniors who wish to apply for freshman enrollment and EOP status at the College must file a SUNY application or The Common Application and on the Supplemental Application indicate they want to be considered for EOP.
+High school seniors who wish to apply for first year enrollment and EOP status at the College must file a SUNY application or The Common Application and indicate they want to be considered for EOP.
 In addition, they must submit a copy of the Free Application for Federal Student Aid (FAFSA), indicating ESF as a receiving institution.

 In order for transfer students to participate in the program at the College, they must have been enrolled in or qualified for EOP, Higher Education Opportunity Program (HEOP), Search for Education Elevation and Knowledge (SEEK) or similar program at their prior college.
 Therefore, students who are applying to ESF as high school seniors through the Guaranteed Transfer option should also apply for EOP, HEOP or SEEK at their lower-division college, and must enroll in or be qualified for such a program in order to continue in EOP at ESF.